 DIY Atmospheric Optics Experiments

 Demonstration experiments for atmospheric optics phenomena exists abundantly.
 Nonetheless, the web also proliferates myths and at times does not lay emphasis on a correct physical explanation in favour of vivid expositions of phenomena such as rainbows.
 Diffraction experiments (e.g. using a CD-R) or simple dispersion by a wedge of water often substitute true physical analog experiments.
+The resulting displays often do not resemble the actual phenomenon, e.g. diffraction "rainbows" show a pure spectrum whereas the colored rainbow caustic really is a mixture of colors (a superposition).
 By contrast, there exist also beautiful and physically more faithful experiments which demonstrate for instance rainbows or halos using only very simple means.
-Below you will find setup schematics for a few selected long-known experiments (i.e. Florensce's rainbow) as well as new experiments such as the analog refraction halo experiments.
-The experiments are analyzed quantitatively in the following two publications:
+Below you will find setup schematics for a few selected long-known experiments (i.e. Florensce's rainbow, Bravai's spinning prism) as well as new experiments such as the analog refraction halo experiments.
+These and similar experiments are analyzed quantitatively in the following publications:

 Florence's rainbow experiment refers to the century-old model raindrop experiment in which a water-filled globe (spherical flask, i.e. a Florence flask) is illuminated by white & parallel light through a hole in a screen.
 Such experiments were already made in the 14th century by Theodoric of Freiburg and later by Descartes (Lés Météores, 1637).
 If the screen is far enough away, even Alexander's dark band may be observed.
 If the screen is rather close to the flask the secondary rainbow will still be inside the primary bow.
 Splitting of rainbow orders may be observed and is due to the glass wall.